Are you looking for, what is central bank its definition and its functions as per the syllabus of economics (Macroeconomics) class 12 CBSE Board.

 Functions of Central Bank in Economics class 12

-Following are some traditional functions of central bank.
+Following are some traditional functions of the central bank.

 1. Bank of Issue:-

-Bank of issue means, a bank which has exclusive legal right to issue currency note.
-Central bank has the monopoly to issue currency note in a country
+Bank of issue means, a bank that has the exclusive legal right to issue currency notes.
+The central bank has the monopoly to issue currency notes in a country

 Reasons for this monopoly:-

-There are two reasons for this exclusive right to central bank to issue note is
+There are two reasons for this exclusive right to the central bank to issue note is

 - It brings uniformity in note circulation.